Yoshkar-Ola is a city in Russia, the capital of the Mari El Republic. It is situated on the banks of the Malaya Kokshaga River.

 Yoshkar-Ola embankment view

-Yoshkar-Ola places of interest
+Yoshkar-Ola features and places of interest

 Museum of the History of Yoshkar-Ola is located on one of the oldest and most enchanting streets of the city (Voznesenskaya) in the merchant’s mansion of the early 20th century.
 The exhibition shows a rich material about the foundation of the city, its socio-economic development, life, religious beliefs and traditions of the citizens.
 Address: Voznesenskaya Str., 39.